 - Psychiatry: In addition to regular talk therapy, using medications can help a person overcome vicarious trauma.
 Prescription medications can reduce and eliminate many symptoms, allowing the person to ease their anxiety and other side effects of trauma.
 Some meds may only need to be taken on a short-term basis, while others may be more effective when taken long-term.

-Find Trauma Treatment in Atlanta, GA
+Begin Treatment for Vicarious Trauma in Atlanta, GA

 Do you feel you may have become a victim of vicarious trauma or know someone who deals with this?
 If you are asking yourself, “What is vicarious trauma and how is it treated?”, we can help answer your questions.
 New View Wellness in Atlanta provides quality, effective outpatient care services for people dealing with the effects of vicarious trauma.
 Our multi-disciplinary program includes several types of therapy designed to help you minimize and eliminate many symptoms caused by trauma.

 If you would like to know more about how to overcome the effects of vicarious trauma, contact us today.
 Our friendly admissions staff is standing by to answer any questions you have.